The Evolution of Domestic Thrillers

 Instead of starting with perfection and revealing cracks, consider starting with acknowledged imperfection.
 Perhaps your couple is in therapy, openly struggling, or rebuilding after a known transgression—but the real secret is something neither they nor the reader initially suspects.
 Or flip the script entirely—a couple everyone pities or looks down on might be hiding something enviable rather than terrible.

-But who else could go missing in a domestic setting.
+But who else could go missing in a domestic setting?
 A child is another common choice, but what about an aging parent?
 A surrogate?
 A live-in nanny or caretaker?
-You could play with the structure—start with the reveal of who's missing/dead, but make the mystery about why or how it happened.
+You could play with the structure—start with the reveal of who's missing or dead, but make the mystery about why or how it happened.

 Readers expect to have the rug pulled out from under them at least once in a domestic thriller.
 If they reach the end without their assumptions being challenged, they'll feel cheated.